oneway1222/Weeks-10-11-project/README.md

-* Information about sources of malicious network traffic such as IP addresses, geographic origin, targeted ports, etc.
+* Information about sources of malicious network traffic such as IP addresses, geographic origin, targeted ports, etc

-* Information used to harden resources against email spammers
+* Information used to harden resources against email spammer
 * Malware samples
 * DB vulnerabilities such as SQLI techniques

 * Summary of the Attacks

 | Top 5 Attacker IPs        | Number of Attacks          |
 | ------------- |:-------------:|
 | 195.154.181.191      | 13 |
 | 202.96.50.225      | 6      |
 | 139.60.161.43 | 3      |
 | 5.9.49.72 | 2      |
 | 178.159.37.99 | 2      |

 | Top 5 Attacker Ports        | Number of Attacks          |
 | ------------- |:-------------:|
 | 23      | 17 |
 | 5060      | 16      |
 | 10050 | 6      |
 | 1433 | 3      |
 | 8080 | 2      |

 * Which Honeypot(s) you deployed
 Honeypot (Dionaea with HTTP)

 * Any issues you encountered
 Very challenging to configure the firewall and Google Cloud Platform because it was my first time.